thatdecade/DDRPad-KeyMapper/README.md

 This script maps a HID "USB Input Device" button presses to keyboard key presses in real-time.

-* Reads raw HID data from the dance pad
+* Reads raw data from any HID USB Device (not just gamepads)
-* Decodes button presses from raw USB reports
+* Configurable button map to decode button presses from raw USB reports
 * Simulates keyboard input to work in any game

 Implementation is a proof of concept.
 Good enough for my game skill level at least.
 Polling could be faster using direct OS event injection, submit a pull request if you have a better way.